 Human rights in Wales

 Human Rights are the basic rights and freedoms that belong to every person in the world.

 Ideas about human rights have evolved over many centuries.
 But they achieved strong international support following the Holocaust and World War II.
 To protect future generations from a repeat of these horrors, the United Nations adopted the Universal Declaration of Human Rights in 1948.
 For the first time, the Universal Declaration set out the fundamental rights and freedoms shared by all human beings.

-Human Rights are based on core principles like dignity, fairness, equality, respect and autonomy.
-They are relevant to your day-to-day life and protect your freedom to control your own life, effectively take part in decisions made by public authorities which impact upon your rights and get fair and equal services from public authorities.
+Human rights are based on core principles like dignity, fairness, equality, respect and autonomy.
+They are relevant to your day-to-day life and protect your freedom to control your own life, effectively take part in decisions made by public authorities that affect your rights and get fair and equal services from public authorities.

 2015 - Islamophobia: a human rights perspective by Dr Chris Allen